Blazing Fast Connections

 Samsung can provide a complete end-to-end solution for fixed wireless access.

-The access unit is a small and light product that can be installed on street lamps or utility poles.
+The Compact Macro is a small and light product that can be installed on street lamps or utility poles.

 Hybrid beamforming has been applied for increased coverage and signal strength of the mmWave radio signals.